Didgeridoohan/BikeTracker/README.md

 So, I needed a microcontroller that I could hook an accelerometer and a GPS to, and that reliably could send me the data gathered from those sensors.
 A simple SMS seemed like the best way to transmit, and it’s unlikely to stop working in the near future.

+## Future
+With v1.2 of the tracker the software is where I want it to be.
+The hardware needs some work though...
+The GPS shield will have to be soldered rather than using the I2C ports, since these have a tendency to disconnect if there's a bump in the road.
+And, the case (seen below) will have to go, since it can't really be said to hide the tracker very well.
+I'm planning to instead hide the tracker inside the seat post.
+Stay tuned.

 ## Hardware
 After some research, and trial and error, I ended up with the following hardware:
 * Arduino MKR GSM 1400 as the mainboard